 - Social Personal and Health Education (SPHE) Curriculum: Within this curricular area the theme of bullying is explicitly taught under the following theme areas: - (1) Definition - (2) Prevention - (3) Reporting - The Walk Tall and Stay Safe programme emphasises the promotion of pupil self-esteem and will be taught each year. - Hidden Curriculum/Incidental Learning: Situations involving conflict amongst pupils, which may arise in the classroom/playground etc. can be used as a teaching tool where appropriate. - A school-wide approach to the fostering of respect and a positive school climate for all members of the school community. - Religious Education: The promotion of the value of diversity to address issues of prejudice and stereotyping, and highlight the unacceptability of bullying behaviour. - The fostering and enhancing of the self-esteem of all our pupils through both curricular and extracurricular activities.
-Pupils will be provided with opportunities to develop a positive sense of self-worth through formal and informal interactions. - Professional development for staff. - Supervision and monitoring of classrooms, corridors, school grounds, school tours and extracurricular activities.
+Pupils will be provided with opportunities to develop a positive sense of self-worth through formal and informal interactions. - Supervision and monitoring of classrooms, corridors, school grounds, school tours and extracurricular activities.
 Non-teaching and ancillary staff will be encouraged to be vigilant and report issues to relevant teachers.
 Supervision will also apply to monitoring student use of communication technology within the school. - Involvement of the student council in contributing to a safe school environment e.g. student support activities that can help to support pupils and encourage a culture of peer respect and support. - The school's anti-bullying policy is discussed with pupils and all parent(s)/guardian(s)s at the start of year meetings.
-Parents are informed that the policy is on the school's website or available in hard copy from the office. - Positive reinforcement by teachers in classroom setting (praise, positive individual feedback, class dojo, Students of the week, good notes home, golden time, spot prizes, stars, stickers, sent to the principal etc.) - Modelling of respectful behaviour by teachers and staff. - Promotion of extra-curricular activities which encourage co-operation among pupils - All teachers are required to be vigilant on yard duty and report incidences to the specific class teacher, as the class teacher will be more aware if a similar incident has occurred previously. - Circle-time sessions, role-play, Socially Speaking programs and puppetry are methodologies which are used to discuss and explore issues of bullying. - During the anti-bullying month, each class will present what they have learned about bullying to the whole school at the anti-bullying assembly in November.
+Parents are informed that the policy is on the school's website or available in hard copy from the office. - Positive reinforcement by teachers in classroom setting (praise, positive individual feedback, class dojo, Students of the week, good notes home, golden time, spot prizes, stars, stickers, sent to the principal etc.) - Modelling of respectful behaviour by teachers and staff. - Promotion of extra-curricular activities which encourage co-operation among pupils - All teachers are required to be vigilant on yard duty and report incidences to the specific class teacher, as the class teacher will be more aware if a similar incident has occurred previously. - Circle-time sessions, role-play, Socially Speaking programs and puppetry are methodologies which are used to discuss and explore issues of bullying.